 If it really wants to take on the likes of iOS and Android, the BlackBerry 10 OS should offer many entertainment apps, which will keep its users engaged.
 With its unique BlackBerry Balance feature, the BlackBerry Z10 will allow users to separate their work apps from their personal ones, making the Z10 a lot more likeable as a smartphone for stuff beyond work.

-On the plus side, recent tests have shown that the BlackBerry Z10’s browser is much faster in performance than that of the iOS 6 and Windows Phone browsers – a key advantage for those who depend on their mobiles for accessing the net.
+When we talk about the advantages, recent tests have shown that the BlackBerry Z10’s browser is much faster in performance than that of iOS 6 and Windows Phone browsers. this is especially good for those who depend on their mobiles for accessing the net.
 The BlackBerry Z10 has also proven that it can handle multitasking comfortably, so we’re hoping that the BlackBerry App Store would have enough apps we can choose from to use this capability to the hilt.